Shimura correspondence for level $p^2$ and the central values of $L$-series II: Proof of the Main Theorem

-\begin{prop} Let $-p d_1$ and $-pd_2$ be fundamental discriminants and suppose that $d_1/d_2 \in {\Q_p^\times}^2$.
-Then one has the equality \end{prop} We show that the case of even discriminants of the Main Theorem follows from Proposition \ref{prop:walds}.
+\begin{proposition} Let $-p d_1$ and $-pd_2$ be fundamental discriminants and suppose that $d_1/d_2 \in {\Q_p^\times}^2$.
+Then one has the equality \end{proposition} We show that the case of even discriminants of the Main Theorem follows from Proposition \ref{prop:walds}.
 By Theorem $4$ of \cite{Waldspurger91}, there exists an odd fundamental discriminant $-pd_0$ such that $L(f,-pd_0,1) \neq 0$.
 The Main Theorem for odd fundamental discriminants implies that the coefficient $c_{d_0} \neq 0$.
 Let $-pd$ be an even fundamental discriminant, then

-where the second equality follows from Proposition \ref{prop:walds} and the last follows from the Main Theorem for odd fundamental discriminants. \end{proof}
+where the second equality follows from Proposition \ref{prop:walds} and the last one follows from the Main Theorem for odd fundamental discriminants. \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop:walds}.]
-To prove the result, we follow the proof of the Corollary $2$ in \cite{Waldspurger}.
+\bgroup \proofname{Proof of Proposition \ref{prop:walds}} \begin{proof} To prove the result, we follow the proof of the Corollary $2$ in \cite{Waldspurger}.
 The same reasoning implies the result once we prove that the local factor at $2$ of the weight $3/2$ modular form $\Theta_\id{p}(\vec{e}_f)$ is the same for $pd_1$ and $pd_2$.
 Let $\lambda_2$ be the eigenvalue of the Hecke operator $T_2$ acting on $f$.
 Let $\alpha, \alpha'$ denote the roots of the polynomial $x^2-\frac{\lambda_2}{\sqrt{2}}x +1$.

 The space $S_{3/2}(4p^2, \charp)$ is $4$-dimensional.
 Generators for this space are obtained by choosing $2$ local functions at the prime $p$ and $2$ local functions at the prime $2$.
-Following the notation of \cite{Waldspurger} (p.453), define the functions $c_2'[\delta]$ and $c_2''[\delta]$ on $pd$ (where $-pd$ is a fundamental discriminant) by:
+Following the notation of \cite{Waldspurger} (p.453), define the functions $c_2'[\delta]$ and $c_2''[\delta]$ on $d$ (where $-pd$ is a fundamental discriminant) by:

-where $(*,*)_2$ denotes the Hilbert symbol at $2$, and $\charp_2$ is the character on $\Q_2^\times$ associated to $\charp$.
+where $(*,*)_2$ denotes the Hilbert symbol at $2$, and $\charptwo$ is the character on $\Q_2^\times$ associated to $\charp$.
 And the function